 Reporting and reproducibility in microscopy

-During the pandemic in 2020 and 2021, I was able to participate in multiple microscopy initiatives (QUAREP-LiMi, BioImaging North America, etc.) to work on guidelines and tools for improving the tracking and reporting of microscopy metadata with an emphasis on reproducibility and data re-use.
+During the pandemic in 2020 and 2021, I participated in multiple microscopy initiatives (QUAREP-LiMi, BioImaging North America, etc.) to work on guidelines and tools for improving the tracking and reporting of microscopy metadata with an emphasis on reproducibility and data reuse.

 This project resulted in the following papers:

 - Gaudreault N., …, Boehm U., et al.: “Illumination Power and Illumination Stability” protocol.io (2022), DOI:10.17504/protocols.io.bzp8p5rw

 - Rigano A., …, Boehm U., et al.: “Micro-Meta App: an interactive tool for collecting microscopy metadata based on community specifications” Nature Methods (2021), DOI:10.1038/s41592-021-01315-z

 - Hammer M., Huisman M., Rigano A., Boehm U., et al.: “Towards community-driven metadata standards for light microscopy: tiered specifications extending the OME model” Nature Methods (2021), DOI:10.1038/s41592-021-01327-9